sshuttle/sshuttle/README.rst

 As far as I know, sshuttle is the only program that solves the following common case:

-- Your client machine (or router) is Linux, FreeBSD, or MacOS.
+- Your client machine (or router) is Linux, FreeBSD, MacOS or Windows.

 - You have access to a remote network via ssh.